 The result is one of the richest, most decadent brownies I’ve ever eaten!
 The texture of all 3 layers together forms a soft, moist (sorry – had to!), chewy dessert with that crunchy sprinkle of the candy cane on top.

 The peppermint Oreo truffle layer is TO.DIE.FOR. !!!!!
 And even for Kyle, who claims he’s not a fan of peppermint (he lies! remember those peppermint patties!?), there’s just enough peppermint flavor to not overwhelm you.

 They’re basically the most perfect Christmas treat I’ve had in AGES.
 And they’re going on my holiday bake list every year now, right along with my fave white chocolate gingerbread blondies.

-And if you’re wondering if you can freeze Oreo truffle brownies, the answer is yes!
+If you’re wondering if you can freeze Oreo truffle brownies, the answer is yes!
 They freeze beautifully, actually.

 I wrapped a single layer of the brownies in a piece of parchment paper and then in a large piece of foil.
 The room temperature brownies can be a bit sticky so the parchment paper will help them from sticking to the foil in the freezer and when you thaw them.

 - 1 cup granulated sugar

 - ¾ cup unsweetened dark cocoa powder (like Hershey's or King Arthur Flour)